wesleylcf/hangout/README.md

 - Finally push your code to development, a link will appear in the terminal to create a pull request.

 Go to GitHub/GitLab(whichever one we decided to use) and raise a pull request with Ngoc and me as code reviewers.

+# Application setup

+### Recommended extensions

+Git lens: See the author of any given line of code

+Prettier: Code formatting

+Tailwind intellisense: Hovering over

+### On initial clone of project

+You can use the terminal built-in to VS code.

+On one terminal:

+- Go into the `sc2006-web` directory: `cd sc2006-web`
+- Start up the development server: `npm ci`

+On another terminal:

+- Go into the `sc2006-backend` directory: `cd sc2006-backend`
+- Start up the development server: `npm ci`

+### Starting up the application

+You can use the terminal built-in to VS code.

+On one terminal:

+- Go into the `sc2006-web` directory: `cd sc2006-web`
+- Start up the development server: `npm run dev`

+On another terminal:

+- Go into the `sc2006-backend` directory: `cd sc2006-backend`
+- Start up the development server: `npm run start:dev`